Born Yesterday (1950 film): Cast

+Production

 Pre-production

-Though all the major Hollywood studios wanted to film Garson Kanin's Broadway play Born Yesterday, Columbia Studios purchased the rights for $1 million in 1948.
+Though all the major Hollywood studios wanted to film Garson Kanin's Broadway play Born Yesterday, Columbia Studios purchased the rights for $750,000 plus a percentage of the profits in 1947, the second most paid for screen rights to a play at the time behind the $1 million paid for Harvey.
 However, the project was put on the shelf for months because of casting problems.
 In April 1950, Columbia head Harry Cohn assigned George Cukor to direct the film, though Cukor was not the studio's first choice.

 Cukor's preparatory work for Born Yesterday was quite innovative.
 The actors rehearsed the screenplay for two weeks, then performed it before an audience drawn from studio employees.
-Cukor's idea was to give the actors a chance to develop “dimensional characters,” and clock laugh values from audience reaction before the cameras began rolling.
+Cukor's idea was to give the actors a chance to develop "dimensional characters", and clock laugh values from audience reaction before the cameras began rolling.
 Cukor held that if a scene is funny, there is no need to play about with it.
-When people complained, “that laugh overrode the line, I did not hear the next line,” Cukor's answer remained the same, “Go and see the movie again.”
-But he did make some changes – when the laughter was long and loud, he added some visual detail.
+When people complained, "that laugh overrode the line, I did not hear the next line," Cukor's answer remained the same, "Go and see the movie again."
+But he did make some changes—when the laughter was long and loud, he added some visual detail.

 Casting

 According to a Hollywood Reporter news item, Holliday initially refused to reprise her popular Broadway role for the film.
 In September 1947, Rita Hayworth was reported to be in line for the role, but in late April 1949, it was reported that Gloria Grahame was to be borrowed from RKO for the lead, and that Jean Arthur and Lana Turner had also been considered for the part.
-An October 16, 1947 Hollywood Reporter news item stated that Columbia was negotiating with Paul Douglas to reprise his Broadway role.
+An October 16, 1947, Hollywood Reporter news item stated that Columbia was negotiating with Paul Douglas to reprise his Broadway role.